-It is your responsibility to submit a copy of the updated immunization record to your Family advocate, Home Educator, Child Care Provider, or the Center Administrator.
+It is your responsibility to submit a copy of the updated immunization record to your family advocate, home educator, or the center administrator.

 Well Child Check/Physical

 A current Well Child Check/physical must always be in your child's file.
 If your child's physical has expired, and a new one is not provided, then he/she will not be permitted to attend the center until a current physical is provided to your center.